sakaiproject/sakai/docker/dev/README.md

  1. After the build completes, tomcat will need to be restarted, from the host (not the maven console) run `docker service update --force SakaiStudio_sakai`
  1. Wait for tomcat to startup, it may take a long while while the DB scheme is being created.
  1. After startup connect to http://127.0.0.1:8080 and click the "Sakai LMS" tile.

+# Stage 1.1 (Optional static image build)
+Once the sakai source has been built, you can build a sakai:latest static docker image to be used with the examples in [../deploy](../deploy)

+ 1. Run `docker build -t sakai .` from this folder

 # Stage 2 (Above + Basic Dev Tools)
 The second stage adds MailCatcher and PhpMyAdmin to the stack.